 The Xeroxed Bible

 I had a dream the other night.
 I was looking for a book trading shop so that I could trade one book for another.
 For whatever reason, I was carrying an old dictionary or thesaurus type book around with me and was looking to pass it to them so it could go to someone who could use it.
 You may know this sort of book, a big huge thing.
 In days past it would have been added weight to your book-bag.
 It was the big heavy sort of book that children think takes muscles to lift.
 Those big books are filled with definitions, synonyms, and all sorts of information about the words we use.
 I found a place that took the book, and was offered a trade.

 In exchange for the trade, I got a copy of a library checked out book, an old Bible.
 Hand written on the cover was the date that it should be returned, and who it should be returned to.
 Strangely, the name on the cover was not the name of the library it came from, but a person’s name.
-There was also a not to say it was not to be returned until roughly twenty years from now.
+There was also a note added to say it was not to be returned until roughly twenty years from now.
 The book was made of folded pages.
 The pages had been created using a copy machine, and were copies of pages from the checked out Bible.
 The Xeroxed and folded pages had clearly been bound together by hand.
 Curious, I accepted the trade, and left to find a quiet place to study it.

 Why Xerox A Bible?